pier-bezuhoff/formula-evaluator/README.md

 # formula-evaluator
 Simple formula parser and evaluator.
-Now could parse Double and Bool expression, it could be extended by providing `Ops` instance with list of expectable functions
+Now could parse Double and Bool expression, it could be extended by providing `Parse` instance with list of expectable functions
 # Expression syntax
 ```
 <delimiter-character> ::= " " | "," | ";"